VCVRack/Rack/.github/ISSUE_TEMPLATE.md

-Please read https://github.com/VCVRack/Rack/issues/730 before posting any code or terminal output.
-Fill out the following form for your issue type.
+See https://github.com/VCVRack/Rack/issues/1021 for issue report standards and https://github.com/VCVRack/Rack/issues/730 before posting any code or terminal output.

 # For bug reports